 Finally, some of these animals are endangered, and its threats are directly related to the damage of the habitat where many of these wildcats are kept, so its knowledge collaborates directly with the awareness of their situations and protection.

 In this article, you can read about these species, learn about their home areas, and the current degrees of threat many of them have.
 This way, we can all support the appropriate awareness of these beautiful Chilean cats and thank the valuable work of dozens of people who are dedicated to their conservation:

 With presence from Arica to Magallanes, it’s 2.8 meters long, 80 cm high, and weighs up to 80 kilos.
 It has five claws on the front legs and four on the hind legs.
 It is considered the most dangerous predator in the country and the most significant “big cat” of our land.

 Internationally its conservation status is of “least concern.”
-However, according to the Chilean Ministry of Environment, the fragmentation and loss of habitat has affected the availability of food, shelter, and territory, which increases the pressure on local populations of Pumas.
-Lately, this wild cat has been forced to stay in high and inaccessible places, where the severe reduction of its food sources due to hunting actions and/or habitat modification due to deforestation, are its primary threats.
+However, according to the Chilean Environment Ministry, the fragmentation and loss of habitat has affected the availability of food, shelter, and territory, which increases the pressure on local populations of Pumas.
+Lately, this wild cat has been forced to stay in high and inaccessible places, where the severe reduction of its food sources, due to hunting actions and/or habitat modification or deforestation, are its primary threats.

 Andean Mountain Cat

 The Andean Cat is found in northern Chile in the areas of Arica and Parinacota, Tarapacá and Antofagasta, and in other Latin American countries such as Argentina, Peru, and Bolivia.
 With 80 centimeters long, including a tail of 35 cm and a 4 kilos weight, it’s the most endangered wild cat of America and is currently in “danger of extinction”.